-I have come across many Nepalis living in Nepal as well as abroad who fail to see and understand the consequences of the long history of discrimination, suppression and oppression of the people by the ruling class — the high caste Hindus — and by the social, economic, and political structures they erected and systems they put in place.
+I have come across many Nepalis living in Nepal as well as abroad who fail to see and understand the consequences of the long history of discrimination, suppression and oppression of the people by the ruling class — the hill high caste Hindus — and by the social, economic, and political structures they erected and systems they put in place.

 They fail to recognize and understand some of the painful identity crisis many who don’t belong to the ruling class faced and struggled with even as a child, the way I did, for example.
 They struggle to understand the loss of elements of non-high caste Hindu cultures and languages as well as the loss in the diversity of cultures and languages as a consequence.
-They struggle to understand — or to recognize — the fact that High Caste Hindus enjoy structural privilege, what privilege looks like, and how structural issues the country faces now is a legacy of that history, if they don’t outright deny it.
+They struggle to understand — or to recognize — the fact that hill High Caste Hindus enjoy structural privilege, what privilege looks like, and how structural issues the country faces now is a legacy of that history, if they don’t outright deny it.

 Just earlier this month, I discovered a Xaverian friend didn’t understand what the big deal was with the creation of a federal system and the election of local representatives.

-He didn’t think that there had been anything wrong with the way most of the high ranking officials in pretty much all the local government offices all over the country had been appointed in Kathmandu in the past, nor with the fact that most of them had been high caste Hindus.
+He didn’t think that there had been anything wrong with the way most of the high ranking officials in pretty much all the local government offices all over the country had been appointed in Kathmandu in the past, nor with the fact that most of them had been hill high caste Hindus.
 Locally elected officials, really, according to him, won’t necessarily translate into economic and social developments etc. (which is besides the point).
 He didn’t seem to have any understanding of the concept of self-determination, for example, let alone care about it.

 Another friend just the other day told me that the fault with other people not making progress actually lies with themselves.
 They do not work hard enough, they are not driven enough, they do not apply sufficient effort in their studies etc. to be as successful as the Brahmins/Bahuns (the highest caste).
 In the circle we both are part of, his opinion is shared by most!